-- 1. Students will be placed on academic probation if their cumulative average is less than B (< 3.0).
-In the case of a grade deficiency in a core course, the student must make up the deficiency by taking another course from the core group.
-Probation will last until a student's cumulative average is raised to at least a B (3.0), and will in no circumstances exceed one calendar year.
-Failure to raise the cumulative grade average to B within one calendar year will result in dismissal from the School of Marine Science.
-Reinstatement is possible only after successful appeal to the Academic Status and Degrees Committee. - 2.
-Students will be placed on academic probation if they fail to complete the qualifying exam milestone within 6 months of the program due date for M.S. students, or 12 months of the program due date for Ph.D. students.
-Students on academic probation will have one year to satisfy any outstanding milestone deficiencies in order to prevent automatic termination of the degree program
+1. Students will be placed on academic probation if their cumulative average is less than B. In the case of a grade deficiency in a SMS core course, the student must make up the deficiency by retaking the course and passing with a grade of B- or better, by taking another course from the core group of Fundamentals courses (outside of specialty) or by taking an Advanced Principles core course (outside of specialty) which must also be passed with a grade of B- or better.
+Probation will last until a student's cumulative average is raised to at least a B (3.0) and/or the core course requirement is satisfied, but will not exceed one calendar year.
+Failure to raise the cumulative grade average to B or address a core course grade deficiency within one calendar year will result in dismissal from the School of Marine Science.
+Reinstatement is possible only with the approval of the Academic Status and Degrees Committee and the Associate Dean of Academic Studies.

+2. Students will be placed on academic probation if they fail to complete the qualifying exam milestone within 6 months of the program due date for M.S. students, or 12 months of the program due date for Ph.D. students.
+Students on academic probation will have one year to satisfy any outstanding milestone deficiencies in order to prevent automatic termination of the degree program.